icl-utk-edu/heffte/doxygen/installation.md

 ```
 Note that fftw3 uses two different libraries for single and double precision, while HeFFTe handles all precisions in a single template library; thus both the fftw3 (double-precision) and fftw3f (single-precision) variants are needed and those can be installed in the same path.

-* **MKL:** the [Intel Math Kernel Library](https://software.intel.com/content/www/us/en/develop/tools/math-kernel-library.html) provides optimized FFT implementation targeting Intel processors and can be enabled within HeFFTe with:
+* **MKL:** the [Intel Math Kernel Library](https://software.intel.com/content/www/us/en/develop/tools/math-kernel-library.html) provides optimized FFT implementation targeting Intel processors and can be enabled within heFFTe with:
 ```
     -D Heffte_ENABLE_MKL=ON
     -D MKL_ROOT=<path-to-mkl-installation>
 ```
 The `MKL_ROOT` default to the environment variable `MKLROOT` (chosen by Intel).
-MKL also requires the `iomp5` library, which is the Intel implementation of the OpenMP standard, HeFFTe will find it by default if it is visible in the default CMake search path or the `LD_LIBRARY_PATH`.
+MKL also requires the `iomp5` library, which is the Intel implementation of the OpenMP standard, heFFTe will find it by default if it is visible in the default CMake search path or the `LD_LIBRARY_PATH`.

-* **CUFFT:** the [Nvidia CUDA framework](https://developer.nvidia.com/cuda-zone) provides a GPU accelerated FFT library [cuFFT](https://docs.nvidia.com/cuda/cufft/index.html), which can be enabled in HeFFTe with:
+* **CUFFT:** the [Nvidia CUDA framework](https://developer.nvidia.com/cuda-zone) provides a GPU accelerated FFT library [cuFFT](https://docs.nvidia.com/cuda/cufft/index.html), which can be enabled in heFFTe with:
 ```
     -D Heffte_ENABLE_CUDA=ON
     -D CUDA_TOOLKIT_ROOT_DIR=<path-to-cuda-installation>
 ```

-* **ROCFFT:**  the [AMD ROCm framework](https://github.com/RadeonOpenCompute/ROCm) provides a GPU accelerated FFT library [rocFFT](https://github.com/ROCmSoftwarePlatform/rocFFT), which can be enabled in HeFFTe with:
+* **ROCFFT:**  the [AMD ROCm framework](https://github.com/RadeonOpenCompute/ROCm) provides a GPU accelerated FFT library [rocFFT](https://github.com/ROCmSoftwarePlatform/rocFFT), which can be enabled in heFFTe with:
 ```
     -D CMAKE_CXX_COMPILER=hipcc
     -D Heffte_ENABLE_ROCM=ON
 ```

 **Note:** CUDA and ROCM cannot be enabled at the same time and both backends operate with arrays allocated in GPU device memory (or alternatively shared/managed memory).
-By default when using either GPU backend, HeFFTe assumes that the MPI implementation is CUDA-Aware, see the next section.
+By default when using either GPU backend, heFFTe assumes that the MPI implementation is CUDA-Aware, see the next section.

 ### GPU-Aware MPI